Automobile

 • Carbon brush type distributor.

 In the gap type distributors, the electrode of the rotor arm is close to the distributor cap but is in contact.
 This eliminates the occurrence of wear in the electrode.
-While in the carbon brush type, the rotor arm sliding over the metallic segment carries the carbon brush that is placed inside the distributor cap or molded insulating material.
+In the carbon brush type, the rotor arm sliding over the metallic segment carries the carbon brush that is placed inside the distributor cap or molded insulating material.
 With this, an electric connection is created with the spark plug.

 Spark plug:

 The spark plug is a device that is powered by the ignition system to ignite the fuel-air mixture in the cylinder.
 It has two electrodes that are parted from each other which allow a high voltage to flow through it.
-These electrodes are made of steel shell and an insulator.
+These electrodes are made of a steel shell and an insulator.
 The central electrode is attached to the supply of the ignition coil and an outer steel shell.
 It’s grounded insulating them.

 Capacitor:

-A capacitor is also a component in the magneto ignition system. it’s just like the conventional electrical capacitor with two metal plates separated by an insulating material with a distance.
+A capacitor is also a component in the magneto ignition system. it’s just like the conventional electrical capacitor with two metal plates separated by an insulating material at a distance.
 Air is commonly used as insulating material on this system, but to reach a particular technical requirement, a high-quality insulating material is employed.
 The function of this capacitor is to store charge.

 Cam: